KOIT: History

 The station signed on the air July 1, 1947, under the callsign KRON-FM.
 It was owned by the deYoung family, and was co-owned with KRON-TV and the San Francisco Chronicle newspaper.
 The station had a limited broadcast schedule (airing only during the evening hours).
 The station shut down on December 31, 1954; when it returned to the air as non-commercial station in 1957, KRON-FM began carrying an evening-only program schedule devoted to classical music.
-During the 1960s, KRON-FM devoted a full hour (7 to 8 p.m.) to a complete Broadway show album.
+During the 1960s, KRON-FM devoted a full hour (7:00 to 8:00 p.m.) to a complete Broadway show album.
 Since the station had no commercials, no underwriters, and no on-air fund drives, the Chronicle operated the station as a public service.
 Staff announcers delivered short newscasts on the station's evening broadcasts.
 In December 1970, KRON-FM began simulcasting a Spanish-language newscast from KRON-TV by Terry Lowry.

 In 1975, the deYoung's Chronicle Publishing Company, which was the then-parent of KRON-TV and the Chronicle, sold KRON-FM to Bonneville International, who changed the station's callsign to KOIT.
 On December 13, 1983, Bonneville purchased KYA (1260 AM) from KING Broadcasting, changing the call letters to KOIT with 96.5 going to KOIT-FM per FCC convention.
-The KYA call letters remained in service at KYA-FM (93.3, now KRZZ) and went into retirement in 1993.
-In 1983, KOIT was playing a lot of instrumental music, sort of like the "elevator music" that was being played at KBAY (then at 100.3 FM) in San Jose.
+The KYA call letters remained in service at KYA-FM (93.3, now KRZZ) which coincidentally had been the original home of the KOIT call letters, utilizing them from 1965 to 1972.
+During that time, as most beautiful stations shifted to playlists consisting of mostly vocals, KOIT was playing a lot of instrumental music, muchthe "elevator music" that was being played at KBAY (then at 100.3 FM) in San Jose.
 The majority of the station's playlist consisted of instrumentals, but also contained some vocals.

-In late 1985, KOIT changed their music format to soft adult contemporary by dropping all instrumentals, and started playing music from the 1950s, 1960's, 1970s and 1980s.
+On June 3, 1985, KOIT changed their music format to soft adult contemporary by dropping all instrumentals, and started playing music from the 1950s, 1960's, 1970s and 1980s.
 KOIT called their music "Light Rock".
 For the first 8 years of the adult contemporary format, the station was heavy on oldies.
 In 1995, KOIT updated their playlist by dropping the 1950s and 1960s songs, and added more recent and current music.
 As recently as 2009, KOIT was playing approximately one song from every decade in order in 3 song-sets.
 In 2009, KOIT started playing more recent hits from the late 2000s and early 2010s.
 Since 2003, KOIT has switched to Christmas Music every year, generally the Friday before Thanksgiving at 12:00 PM, and brands itself as "The Bay Area's Official Christmas Music Station."